socketsupply/components/docs/src/api/intro.md

 ---

-When the HTML is rendered by the browser, the result of your render function will be inserted into the component.
-As you can see — the potential complexity of your code will be hidden from the programmer using it, making their reality a little simpler.
+When the component is rendered by the browser, the result of your render function will be inserted into the component tag.

 ```html
 <html>